 The Heart of Hastings Hospice accepts referrals from patients, family members, friends, visiting nurses, physicians, clergy, or home care workers.
-Anyone can call Hospice.
-Call 613-473-1880 to speak with a Volunteer Coordinator.
+Anyone can call Hospice with a referral.
+Call 613-473-1880 to speak with a Coordinator.

 How our visiting program works

-Referrals - Anyone can phone the Heart of Hasting Hospice who believes our service would be helpful to an ill person (with the ill person's consent).This includes the ill individual, family member,doctor, nurse, CCAC, or Minister..
+Referrals - Anyone can phone The Heart of Hasting Hospice who believes our service would be helpful to an individual, with that person's consent.This includes the individual who is ill, family members, neighbours, doctor, nurse, Home Care coordinator, or Minister.
 A doctor’s referral is not necessary.

-Coordinator Visit - We will call your place of residence and set a time to visit to discuss your needs and assess how Hospice can assist.
+Coordinator Visit - We will call your place of residence and set a time that is convenient for you, to visit and discuss your needs.
+We will assess how Hospice can assist you.

-Input from the ill person and family will be heard and a volunteer will be selected to work with the family if this is their wish.
-If a volunteer is not needed the hospice coordinator will follow up at the patient/family request.
+Input from the individual and family will be heard and if a volunteer would be of benefit, one will be selected to work with the family.
+If a volunteer is not needed, other services will be explained and offered and the hospice coordinator will follow up to check in on a monthly basis with a phone call, or at the patient/family request.

-Volunteer Involvement - Your volunteer can come into your home to provide relief for family member needing to rest, go to appointments, shop, get needed chores done, or go out for a break with friends.
+Volunteer Involvement - A volunteer can come into your home to provide relief for family members needing a rest, to allow you to go to appointments, to go shopping, to get needed chores and errands done, or to go out for a break with friends worry free.

-- Your volunteer can sit quietly while you sleep or visit with you.
-You continue your day as you would if your caregiver wasn't at your home.
-You do not need to entertain the volunteer.
+- Your volunteer can sit quietly while you sleep or visit and interact with you.
+You can continue your day as you would, you do not need to entertain the volunteer.

-- Your volunteer can prepare a small meal, do dishes, sweep the floor, assist with comfort measures.
+- Your volunteer can prepare a small meal, assist with light housekeeping, and provide comfort measures.

-- Your volunteer can provide emotional support by listening or talking.
+- Your volunteer can provide emotional support by listening, talking, or reading.

-- Your volunteer will be a listener who is comfortable discussing death or helping you make plans.
+- Your volunteer will be a listener who is comfortable discussing death and dying, discuss your wishes, plans or fears.

-- Your volunteer and coordinator can help you get answers to questions.
+- Your volunteer and coordinator can help you get answers to your questions.